javapark1/geode-addon-bundles/help/bundle-geode-1.11.0-cluster-app-ln-ny-perf_test_wan/README.md

 The `wan` bundle includes two (2) local clusters configured with bi-directional WAN gateways.
 You can test the bundle immediately after installation.
 No configurations required.

-To understand how the clusters are configured, please the following the WAN example article.
+To understand how the clusters are configured, please see the following WAN example.
 It provides step-by-step instructions for creating and running WAN enabled clusters from scratch.

 [https://github.com/javapark1/geode-addon/blob/master/doc/WAN-Example.md](https://github.com/javapark1/geode-addon/blob/master/doc/WAN-Example.md)